i18next/i18next-mf2/README.md

 [![npm version](https://img.shields.io/npm/v/i18next-mf2.svg?style=flat-square)](https://www.npmjs.com/package/i18next-mf2)

-This changes i18n format from i18next json to message format 2.
-See [mf2 workgroup](https://github.com/unicode-org/message-format-wg)
+This changes i18n format from i18next json to Unicode MessageFormat 2.

-You will need to polyfill `Intl.MessageFormat`using following [polyfill](https://github.com/messageformat/messageformat/tree/main/packages/mf2-messageformat)
+See [messageformat.unicode.org](https://messageformat.unicode.org/) for more on the syntax, and [messageformat.github.io](https://messageformat.github.io/) for its JavaScript implementation.

 ## Advice

-When using this module, only the mf2 message format is respected, this means the i18next format interpolation will not work.
+When using this module, only the Unicode MessageFormat 2 syntax is respected, this means the i18next format interpolation will not work.
-So for example instead of `Hi {{name}}!` it is `{Hi {$name}!}`
+So for example instead of `Hi {{name}}!` it is `Hi {$name}!`

 # Getting started